noamico/bullmq-extra/README.md

 # BullMQ Extra

 BullMQ Extra is a set of additional features and extensions for BullMQ, designed to enhance message queue handling in Node.js.
-The library provides specialized patterns like Routing and Joining, which are currently not available in the core BullMQ library.
+The library currently provides specialized patterns like Routing and Joining, with more useful features to come which are currently not available in the core BullMQ library.

 ## Installation: